david2938/coreutils/README.md

 Depending on the structure of your project, you may need to create an "__init__.py" file.

+### Python Compatibility

+Currently coreutils only works with Python 3.
+A version-agnostic update will be released very soon.

 ## Docuentation

 Currently just this readme file, but planning on publishing in-depth documentation on readthedocs.io